prongbang/csvx/README.md

 ## Define struct for Parse

-Add `field` for mapping in csv header
+Add `header` for mapping in csv header

 ```go
 type Struct struct {